bisaria/DataCleaningAssignment/README.md

 ##### Step 2 : Extract only the measurements on the mean and standard deviation for each measurement

   * As _only_ the measurements on the mean and standard deviation for each measurement is required, `grep()` is used to extract these relevant columns.
-Features documenting `meanFreq` were not included for this very reason.

-  * Features matching `mean` and `std` with `-X`, `-Y` and `-Z` as suffixes were excluded assuming them to be derived values along x, y and z axes.

   * `grep()` is used get only those columns with `mean()` and `std()` at the end.
 This gives a vector of column names `selectColumns` only with `mean()` and `std()` as required.